 - An area of skin that is firmer or softer than the skin around it.

 Contact your doctor if you:

-- Think a pressure sore is starting and you are not able to adjust your activities and positioning to protect the area.
+- Think a pressure sore is starting and you aren't able to adjust your activities and positioning to protect the area.

 - Notice an increase in the size or drainage of the sore.

 - Notice increased redness around the sore or black areas starting to form.

-- Notice that the sore begins to smell bad and/or the drainage
+- Notice that the sore begins to smell bad and/or the drainage becomes a greenish color.

 - Have a fever.

 Treating pressure sores

 General treatment for pressure sores is to keep the area dry and clean, eat well, and reduce pressure.
 All pressure sores need to be treated early.
 If a sore progresses to stage 3 or 4 , it is hard to treat and can lead to serious complications.
 Specific treatment depends on the stage of the pressure sore.

 For more information on treatment, see the topic Pressure Sores: Prevention and Treatment.